-This brief “song of ascents” speaks of God’s special protection of His people.
-Like the ring of mountains protecting Jerusalem, God guards and watches over us.
-The chapter concludes with a short prayer:
+This short “Song of Ascents” describes God’s protection of the Jewish people.
+Like the protective ring of mountains surrounding Jerusalem, God guards and watches over us.

-“הֵיטִיבָה ה’ לַטּוֹבִים וְלִישָׁרִים בְּלִבּוֹתָם. וְהַמַּטִּים עֲקַלְקַלּוֹתָם יוֹלִיכֵםָ ה’ אֶת-פֹּעֲלֵי הָאָוֶן: שָׁלוֹם עַל-יִשְׂרָאֵל. (תהילים קכ"ה:ד-ה)
+הֵיטִיבָה ה’ לַטּוֹבִים וְלִישָׁרִים בְּלִבּוֹתָם. וְהַמַּטִּים עֲקַלְקַלּוֹתָם יוֹלִיכֵםָ ה’ אֶת-פֹּעֲלֵי הָאָוֶן. שָׁלוֹם עַל-יִשְׂרָאֵל. (תהילים קכ"ה:ד-ה)

-“May God benefit those who are good and upright in their hearts.
-But those who turn to their crooked ways — God will lead them away, together with the doers of iniquity.
+“Do good, God, to the good and the upright in their hearts.
+But for those who turn to their crooked ways, God will make them go the way of evildoers.
 May there be peace upon Israel.”
-(Ps.
-125:4-5)
+(Psalms 125:4-5)

 The above translation is not completely faithful to the original Hebrew.
-The word ha-matim (‘those who turn’) is in the Hif'il (causative) tense.
+The word המטים (“those who turn”) is in the causative tense.
 This verb form indicates that the evil are turning others to their crooked ways.

-Belittling others is wrong, and belittling Torah scholars is worse.
+Belittling others is wrong, and belittling Torah scholars is even worse.
 But does it warrant such a harsh verdict?

-Judging favorably is especially important with regard to Torah scholars.
-The Sages wrote that one who ridicules his rabbis will find it difficult to repent.
-What makes this particular offense so hard to correct?
-Maimonides gave a very simple and practical reason: if one does not respect his rabbis and teachers, from whom will he be able to learn?
-(Hilchot Teshuvah 4:2) Such a person is left without any ethical moorings.
-He has no role models to respect and emulate, no moral teachings that he truly identifies with.
-As the Talmud cautions, he is doomed to share the lot of ‘doers of iniquity.’
+Maimonides suggests a simple pragmatic explanation: if we do not respect our rabbis and teachers, from whom will we be able to learn?
+(Mishneh Torah, Laws of Repentance 4:2) Such a person is left without any ethical moorings.
+He has no role models to respect and emulate, no moral standards to guide him.
+As the Talmud cautions, he is doomed to share the lot of evildoers.

-This idea is already mentioned by Maimonides in his Guide to Perplexed (3:14): the trait of giving the benefit of the doubt also applies to the writings of the sages.
-Even that which appears to be illogical or inaccurate, deeper examination will uncover profound and inspiring ideas.
-With this attitude of intellectual humility, the holy words of these truly wise men will illuminate our lives.
+This idea is already noted by Maimonides (Guide for the Perplexed 3:14), that giving the benefit of the doubt also applies to the writings of the sages.
+Even statements that may appear at first glance to be illogical or inaccurate, on deeper examination will be revealed to offer profound insights.
+With a healthy measure of intellectual humility, we enable the teachings of these wise scholars to illuminate our lives.

 The psalm concludes with a short prayer, “May there be peace upon Israel.”
-The inclusion of this phrase becomes clearer in light of the Talmudic exegesis on the verse.
-There are difficult periods for the Jewish people — times when corruption and immorality are rampant, times when the destructive influences of materialism and hedonism take their toll.
-And there are times of peace — times when the spiritual level of the people is robust.
+The inclusion of this phrase is clearer in light of the Talmud’s exegesis on the verse.
+There are difficult periods for the Jewish people: times when corruption and immorality are rampant, when society as a whole suffers from materialism and cynicism.
+And there are times of peace: times when the spiritual and moral level of the people is robust.

-(adapted from Ein Eyah vol. I pp. 94-95)
+(Adapted from Ein Eyah vol. I, pp. 94-95)